SouthernMethodistUniversity/singularity_docker/README.md

 ### Definition File Structure

 1. Header: The header describes the core operating system upon which everything else will be built.
-Most frequently header is used simply to declare the Linux distribution and version that you're interested in using.
+Most frequently the header is simply used to declare the Linux distribution and version that you're interested in using.
     * **Bootstrap:** Describes from where the initial container image will be sourced
         * **library** From the [Singularity Container Services](https://cloud.sylabs.io/home)